 I realize that motorbikes are not for everyone.
 As an alternative, strike a deal with one of the many tuk-tuks to take you up the hill or ask your guesthouse to hook you up with an air-conditioned minivan.

 We re-visited Kampot and on Bokor mountain a lot has changed.
 First of all, the old casino is renovated and now serves as a hotel.
-The renovation is done nicely, but the eerie romantic charm of the decaying building is no more.
+The renovation is nicely done, but the eerie romantic charm of the decaying building is no more.
 Second, there’s a huge new hotel/casino mainly serving Chinese clientele.
-Finally, there’s a lot of other development going on.
-We saw a newly built string of shop houses that were not yet occupied, several humongous hangars and on two locations they were laying enormous concrete foundations…for, I have no idea what for, but it’s going to be big.
+Finally, there’s a lot of other developments going on.
+A whole new village that looked kind of empty behind the Chinese casino.
+Several humongous hangars and on two locations they were laying enormous concrete foundations…for, I have no idea what for, but it’s going to be big.